Skip to main content

 Capitalism’s global infrastructure and its cultural influence

 Capitalism also creates complex economic interdependencies across nations and regions, which makes it difficult for countries to challenge capitalist structures or deviate from the status quo without risking trade, investment and resource access disruptions.
-Capitalism fosters cultural norms that prioritize individualism, competition and profit-seeking, perpetuating inequality, reinforcing power imbalances and placing economic growth above social and environmental well-being.
+Capitalism fosters cultural norms that prioritize individualism, competition and profit-seeking, perpetuating inequality, hardening power imbalances and placing economic growth above social and environmental well-being.
 It sustains power imbalances between the Global North and South, where the North maintains dominance over the South.
 These dynamics stem from colonialism and neocolonial practices, which have historically exploited the South’s resources, labor and markets, resulting in ongoing economic and social inequalities.

 Visualizing capitalism’s reach and influence